pythoncn/june/CONTRIBUTING.md

 ## Writing Patches / Sending Pull Requests

 Consider contributing patches back to June?
 That's great.
-Here are some basic principles that would help both maintainers / reviewers and your future self:
+Here are some basic principles that will help maintainers / reviewers and your future self:

 - break your changes to separate patches
 - a patch should include only one functional change / fix